-- B1 PRINCIPLES - B1.1 All awards offered by the University are consistent with The Frameworks for Higher Education Qualifications of UK Awarding Bodies (FHEQ) 2014 and have regard to the Quality Assurance Agency (QAA) 2008 Higher Education Credit Framework for England. - B1.2 Awards offered are defined by a series of benchmarks relating to the general level of knowledge and skills required to register for the award and the qualification and study levels required to achieve the award.
-Qualification level descriptors are taken from the FHEQ. - B1.3 University awards are generally streamed so that programmes incorporate exit point awards with appropriate learning outcomes (see B6 and J4). - B1.4 Qualifications can only be conferred or recommended where a student has registered for and successfully completed a programme of study leading to an approved award as detailed in B2.
+- B1 PRINCIPLES - B1.1 All awards offered by the University must be consistent with the Sector Recognised Standards applicable to providers of Higher Education in England. - B1.2 Awards offered are defined by a series of benchmarks relating to the general level of knowledge and skills required to register for the award and the qualification and study levels required to achieve the award.
+Qualification level descriptors are taken from the Framework for Higher Education Qualifications (FHEQ). - B1.3 University awards are generally streamed so that programmes incorporate exit point awards with appropriate learning outcomes (see B6 and J4). - B1.4 Qualifications can only be conferred or recommended where a student has registered for and successfully completed a programme of study leading to an approved award as detailed in B2.

-B2 LIST OF AWARDS

 FHEQ level Award^ Min entry or equivalent+ Highest study level required

 Foundation and General

 FE Edge Hill Foundation Certificate n/a 3

 4 Certificate of Credit varies 4 - 7 inc.

 Undergraduate

 4 Edge Hill Certificate varies 4

 4 Certificate of Higher Education (CertHE) 2 A-levels 4

 4 University Diploma varies 4

 5 University Higher Certificate varies 5

 5 University Higher Diploma varies 5

 5 Diploma of Higher Education (DipHE) 2 A-levels 5

 5 Foundation Degree (FdA; FdSc; FdTech) 1 A-level 5

 6 University Advanced Certificate varies 6

 6 Bachelor Degrees: Bachelor of Arts (BA); Bachelor of Science (BSc); Bachelor of Laws (LLB) 2 A-levels 6

 6 University Advanced Diploma varies 6

 6 Bachelor Degrees with Honours: Bachelor of Arts (BA Hons;); Bachelor of Science (BSc Hons;); Bachelor of Laws (LLB Hons); Bachelor of Engineering (BEng Hons) 2 A-levels (DipHE/Fd for top-up) 6

 7 Bachelor of Medicine, Bachelor of Surgery (MBChB); Integrated Masters with Honours: Master of Computing (MComp); Master of Nursing and Social Work (MNSW); Master of Science (MSci); and Master of Engineering (MEng) As for Hons 7

 Graduate

 6 Certificate of Professional Development varies 6

 6 Graduate Certificate (including Professional PGCE#) Degree 6

 6 Graduate Diploma Degree 6

 Postgraduate

 7 Postgraduate Certificate (PGCert) (including Postgraduate PGCE#) Degree 7

 7 Postgraduate Diploma (PGDip); Postgraduate Diploma in Education (PGDE#) Degree 7

-7 Taught Masters: Master of Arts (MA); Master of Business Administration (MBA); Master of Surgery (MCh); Master of Clinical Research (MClin Res); Master of Health Research (MHealth Res); Masters in Public Administration (MPA); Degree 7
+7 Taught Masters: Master of Arts (MA); Master of Business Administration (MBA); Master of Surgery (MCh); Master of Clinical Research (MClin Res); Master of Health Research (MHealth Res); Masters in Public Administration (MPA); Master of Laws (LLM); Master of Medicine (MMed); and Master of Science (MSc) Degree 7